 Actually, that’s something I’ve learned not only because of this course but in my business in general.

 Literally, anything WILL take more time than you think.
-It is great to state deadlines, especially if the timing is up to you and only you.
+It is great to set deadlines, especially if the timing is up to you and only you.
 Deadlines are something to go for and they’ll drive your work forward.
 In the same time, you should understand how to create realistic deadlines, so you don’t dry up.

 - First of all, create your “best scenario” deadline.